MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-howto-rdl-report-layout.md

 [!INCLUDE[newdev_dev_preview](includes/newdev_dev_preview.md)]

-# How to: Create an RDLC Layout Report
+# How to: Create an RDL Layout Report
 When you create a new report for [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], there are two things you have to think about; defining the report dataset of data items and columns, and then designing the report layout.
-These steps will show how to create a very simple report based on an RDLC layout.
+These steps will show how to create a very simple report based on an RDL layout.
 For more information about the report object, see [Report Object](devenv-report-object.md).

-## Creating an RDLC layout report
+## Creating an RDL layout report

 >[!NOTE]
 >To facilitate testing your report layout, the following example extends the Customer List page with a trigger that runs the report as soon as the Customer List page is opened.

 1. Create a new extension to the Customer List page that contains code to run the report, as well as a simple report object by adding the following lines of code
 ```
-pageextension 50100 MyExtension extends "Customer List"
+pageextension 50101 MyExtension extends "Customer List"
 {
     trigger OnOpenPage();
     begin
-        report.Run(Report::MyWordReport);
+        report.Run(Report::MyRdlReport);
     end;
 }

-report 50124 MyWordReport
+report 50123 MyRdlReport
 {
-    DefaultLayout=Word;
+    DefaultLayout=RDLC;
-    WordLayout='MyWordReport.docx';
+    RDLCLayout='MyRDLCReport.rdl';

 }
 ```
-2. Build the extension (Ctrl+Shift+B) to generate the MyWordReport.docx file.
+2. Build the extension (Ctrl+Shift+B) to generate the MyRdlReport.rdl file.
 3. Add the **Customer** table as the data item and the **Name** field as a column to the report by adding the following lines of code:
 ```
 dataset